RaphOb/Cyril/README.md

 $ cyril bash "How to list all files in a directory?"

 $ cyril terraform "How to create a new resource in Terraform?"

+$cyril keyboard "What is the best mechanical keyboard switch?"
 ```